 Fix Corrupted Zip Archive

-How to fix corrupted zip file using CLI tool
+How to fix a corrupted ZIP file using CLI tools

-When you download a zip file from the internet, there is a chance that you get a corrupted file.
-This is not the network fault.
-The uploader probably doesn’t verify the archive correctly.
+When you download a ZIP file from the internet, there is a chance that you may end up with a corrupted file.
+This is not necessarily a network issue.
+The uploader may not have verified the archive correctly.

-Here is an example output when I try to unzip a corrupted zip I get from the internet.
+Here is an example output when trying to unzip a corrupted ZIP file downloaded from the internet.

 $ unzip archive.zip